DavidWarrenKatz/Hypermatrix/README.md

   </table>
 </div>

+Here’s an updated version of the installation section in your README, simplifying it to use only `make install`:

+---

 ## Installation

 ### Prerequisites

 Ensure you have `conda` installed.
 If not, you can install it from [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
-The packages pyBigWig, h5py, hic-straw, scHiCluster are required and are installed with the make command below.
-If any of the required packages are not properly installed by the make command, install those packages seperately.
+The packages `pyBigWig`, `h5py`, `hic-straw`, and `scHiCluster` are required and will be installed during the process below.
+If any of the required packages are not properly installed, you may need to install them separately.

 ### Steps